 Go through the right channels

 This usually means talking directly to your child’s teacher to start with.
 It’s best to make an appointment.
+Going straight to the principal can make the problem bigger than it is.

 When there are problems, people sometimes feel defensive.
 For example, if either you or the teacher feels criticised, you could both end up feeling defensive.